Merkel rejects informal Brexit talks before official UK application to leave

 "Britain remains a member of the European Union until an application (to leave) is submitted and then there will be long negotiations," she added.

-Merkel said she had "some understanding" for Britain taking time to analyse its situation and said she would discuss the matter with Cameron at a gathering of EU leaders in Brussels on Tuesday.
+Merkel said she had "some understanding" for Britain taking time to analyze its situation and said she would discuss the matter with Cameron at a gathering of EU leaders in Brussels on Tuesday.

 (Reporting by Michelle Martin and Paul Carrel; Editing by Gareth Jones)